-St Radboud University Medical Centre
+St Radboud University Medical Centre Nijmegen Netherlands

 Prof. Han Brunner

 Research interests include the molecular basis of congenital malformations and their implications in understanding developmental processes.
 This essentially takes us from the Phenome to the Genome.
 Current projects focus on disesae gene identification by linkage mapping, and by microarray.
 In collaboration with bioinformaticians at Nijmegen University, new approaches to the classification of phenotypes and their application to candidate gene identification are developed.
+In several initiatives of this scientist, students of different faculties participated, if you want to get a detailed report of one of the experimental studies of this author, you can buy college term papers.
+We are happy to contribute to the dissemination of useful information that students can use to write academic assignments of various types.

 Dr. Ineke van der Burgt